Boy and the World: Reception

 Boy and the World received critical acclaim.
 The film holds a 93% on Rotten Tomatoes with a 7.8/10 average rating based on 57 reviews.
 The consensus reads, "Boy and the World's distinctive animation is visually thrilling – and it's backed up with a daring, refreshingly different storyline that should enthrall younger viewers while resonating deeply with adults."
-Metacritic, which uses a weighted average, assigned the film a score of 80/100 based on 18 critics."

 The film's worldwide premiere occurred at the Ottawa International Animation Festival where it won an Honourable Mention for Best Animated Feature "Because it was full of some of the most beautiful images we've ever seen".
 It also earned an honorable mention at the Festival do Rio and won the Youth Award at the Mostra de Cinema de São Paulo.
 At the Festival de Cinema de Animação de Lisboa, it won the Best Film Award.
 At the Annecy International Animated Film Festival, it won the Cristal Award for Best Feature Film, and was voted the favorite film by the audience.
 In 2015, at Animafest Zagreb, the film won the Grand Prix for feature film.
 The jury stated that they have awarded the film because it uses innovative artwork, combines both political and emotional feelings, that took them on a colorful trip.
 In 2016, Boy and the World won the 43rd Annie Awards for Best Animated Feature-Independent.